 The Committee reviews annually the salary and total compensation levels of Michael D. Hays, our Chief Executive Officer.
-While Mr. Hays' salary and overall compensation are significantly below the median level paid to chief executive officers of comparable companies, he requested that his base salary and targeted overall compensation remain unchanged.
+While Mr. Hays' salary and overall compensation are significantly below the median level paid to chief executive officers of companies of similar size, he requested that his base salary and targeted overall compensation remain unchanged.
 The Committee has not proposed an increase in his salary or overall compensation since 2005.